Bugsy Siegel: Murder, Incorporated

-Following Maranzano's death, Luciano and Lansky formed the National Crime Syndicate, an organization of crime families that brought order to the underworld.
-The Commission, the Mafia's governing body, was established for dividing the families' territories and preventing future gang wars.
-With his associates, Siegel formed Murder, Inc. After he and Lansky moved on, control over Murder, Inc. was ceded to Buchalter and Anastasia, although Siegel continued working as a hitman.
-Siegel's only conviction was in Miami: on February 28, 1932, he was arrested for gambling and vagrancy, and, from a roll of bills, paid a $100 fine.
+Following Maranzano's death, Luciano and Lansky formed the National Crime Syndicate, a loose organization of inter-ethnic crime families that brought order to the underworld.
+The Commission, the Italian Mafia's governing body, was established for dividing the families' territories and preventing future gang wars.
+With his associates, Siegel formed the National Crime Syndicate's enforcement wing: Murder, Inc. After he and Lansky moved on, control over Murder, Inc. was ceded to Buchalter and Anastasia, although Siegel continued working as a hitman.
+Siegel's only conviction was in Miami: on February 28, 1932, he was arrested for gambling and vagrancy, and from a roll of bills, he paid a $100 fine.

 During this period, Siegel got into a dispute with the Fabrizzo brothers, associates of Waxey Gordon.
 Gordon had hired the brothers from prison after Lansky and Siegel gave the IRS information about Gordon's tax evasion, resulting in Gordon's imprisonment in 1933.
 Siegel hunted down and killed the Fabrizzos after they made an assassination attempt on him and Lansky by penetrating Siegel's heavily fortified suite at the Waldorf Astoria with a bomb.
 After the deaths of his two brothers, Tony Fabrizzo had begun to write a memoir and gave it to an attorney.
 One of the longest chapters was to be a section on the nationwide kill-for-hire squad led by Siegel.
 However, the mob discovered Tony's plans before he could carry them out.
 In 1932, after checking into a hospital to establish an alibi and later sneaking out, Siegel joined two accomplices in approaching Tony's house and, posing as detectives to lure him outside, gunned him down.
 In 1935, Siegel assisted in Luciano's alliance with Dutch Schultz and killed rival loan shark brothers Louis "Pretty" Amberg and Joseph Amberg.